webgefrickel/kalong/src/docs/01-development/01-conventions.md

 ## Language

-Documentation should be written in English, since it is the most accessible language for developers worldwide.
+Documentation should be written in English, since it is the most accessible language for developers worldwide, even if the page/content itself is in other languages.
 Try to use simple language and provide examples wherever applicable.

 ## Spaces FTW!